ghidora77/GEE_Labs_Website/docs/Lab_04.md

 Change the variable in `clusterNum` and run through some different options to find better results.
 Note that the output of an unsupervised clustering model is not specifying that each pixel should be a certain type of label (ex, the pixel is 'water'), but rather that these pixels have similar characteristics.

-Unsupervised is a great starting point of understanding your data.
-While it is not typically used as standalone results, it can be used as a layer in supervised classification to improve performance in the supervised classification.
+Unsupervised classification is a great starting point for understanding your data.
+While in the context of Remote Sensing it is not typically used as standalone results, it can be used as a layer in supervised classification to improve performance in the supervised classification.

 > **Question 1**: If you were going to use a clustering model to identify water in the image, is 15 an appropriate cluster number?
 What would you deem to be an optimal number of clusters?